-Dabiao International Centre is a composite tower comprising a commercial podium, offices and a hotel, situated in Guangzhou City and conveniently connected to the Changgang Metro Station.
-During the Year, the Group increased its effective interests in Dabiao International Centre from 31.5% to 45.0% by acquiring a further 13.5% at the current market price under the prevailing relative low-side market condition with a view to realising the value appreciation upon sales when the market becomes fully recovered.
+Dabiao International Centre is a composite tower, comprising a commercial podium, offices and a hotel, situated in Guangzhou City and conveniently connected to the Changgang Metro Station.
+As at 31 March 2023, its occupancy rate decreased to approximately 70% (2022: over 90%) due to the intermittent disruption of the COVID-19 pandemic.

-The occupancy rate of Dabiao International Centre remained stable over 90% but with some reduction in renewed rental due to the intermittent adverse impact of the COVID-19 pandemic.